anthonyuma/WebRetriever/README.md

 You also need to import urllib2 , this is already in the code

-Webretriever has a few options to scrape all links on the page , all <a> tags.
+Webretriever has a few options to scrape all links on the page , all <a> tags and text where visible.

  Instructions :
  1. Run the script using python webRetriever.py